 Applying for psychology courses

 The number of students applying for psychology courses has risen dramatically in the last few years, which has resulted in higher grades being required to get accepted.
 A or A/S-level psychology is not required for entry onto degree courses, but many students find that it provides them with insight into the subject and helps them decide if they want do a psychology degree.

 Most universities are flexible with their entry requirements, however, you should contact the institution you wish to study at for further information.
 University courses, whether single, joint or combined honours degrees, tend to be general in content and cover all the main areas of psychology required to go into further post-graduate training.
-Find universities running post-graduate clinical psychology courses on our course finder.

 After your psychology degree, you'll need to undertake postgraduate professional training to become a clinical psychologist.
 You must then register with the Health and Care Professions Council (HCPC) which allows you to practice in the NHS.
 You can find postgraduate training courses in clinical psychology on our course finder.

 "The best part about my training is the breadth of work."

 For more information on registration, visit the Health and Care Professions Council's website.

 On a daily basis you will use a broad range of skills, including: